rossant/website/content/2015-07-24-compiler-data-visualization.md

 You go back to your Python visualization.
 Now, instead of running it interactively, you *compile* it automatically to a platform-independent bitcode file.
 Under the hood, this uses the LLVM platform.
 You get a binary file that implements the entire logic of your interactive visualization.
 This includes the GPU kernels, the rendering flow, and (possibly) interactivity.
 In a way, this is similar to running a C++ program generating a function dynamically via the LLVM API, versus compiling a function to an LLVM bitcode file.

 Once you have this file, you start writing your web application in HTML and JavaScript (maybe using some of the future Jupyter notebook components).
 But instead of reimplementing the whole visualization and interactivity logic, you compile your exported file to JavaScript via emscripten.
-You then have your whole interactive visualization in the browser practically for free.
+Then, you have your whole interactive visualization in the browser practically for free.

 Of course, this will only work if Vulkan is eventually ported to the browser.
 There are no such plans yet, Vulkan being such an early project at this point, but I suppose it will depend on the user demand.
 We might obtain more details during [SIGGRAPH](http://s2015.siggraph.org/) in a couple of weeks, where Vulkan could be discussed at length.